-The Wheeler Centre’s Hot Desk Fellowships are back for 2019 – once again made possible by the generous support of the Readings Foundation.
-Twenty-four writers will be offered fellowships throughout the year.
-For the third year, an additional Playwright Hot Desk Fellowship will be offered to an emerging female playwright, with thanks to the Just Pretending theatre group.
+The Wheeler Centre’s Hot Desk Fellowships are back for 2020 – once again made possible by the generous support of the Readings Foundation.
+Twenty writers will be offered fellowships throughout the year.
+For the fourth year, an additional Playwright Hot Desk Fellowship will be offered to an emerging female or non-binary playwright supported by the generosity of the Just Pretending theatre group.

-The 24 fellowships, which include a stipend and workspace in the Wheeler Centre over a ten-week period, have been created simply to give emerging writers the space to write and create.
+These 21 fellowships, which include a $1000 stipend and workspace in the Wheeler Centre over a ten-week period, have been created simply to provide emerging writers with the space to write and create.
 Hot Desk fellows will also have the opportunity to meet, network and work with the Wheeler Centre’s resident organisations including Writers’ Victoria, Emerging Writers’ Festival, Australian Poetry, Express Media, Small Press Network and the Melbourne Writers’ Festival.